kneorain/helix-lang/.github/README.md

 - **Performance-centric**:  Designed to compete with C in terms of performance.
 - **Expressive syntax**:    Combines Python's simplicity with Rust's modern constructs and C++'s power.
 - **Type safety**:          Strong type system, but with the flexibility of python type annotations.
-- **Concurrency**:          Built-in support for concurrency to take advantage of modern multicore architectures.

-### Memory Safety in Helix:
+- **Interoperability**:     Seamless integration starting with C and C++, then expanding to other languages.
+With a extendable FFI system that allows for easy integration with any other languages.
-- **Borrow checker**:   Ensures safe memory management, similar to Rust's model.
-- **Non-blocking**:     Unlike stricter models, Helix treats **invalid borrows and ownership violations** as **warnings** rather than errors, allowing the program to compile and run.
+- **Non-Erroring Borrow checker**: Ensures safe memory management, similar to Rust's borrow checker but, Helix treats **invalid borrows and ownership violations** as **warnings** rather than errors, allowing the program to compile and run. but in a performance degraded mode, while still maintaining memory safety.
-- **Reference-counted pointers**:   When an invalid borrow is detected, Helix automatically switches to a reference-counted pointer, maintaining functionality but potentially introducing a **performance hit**.
-- **Performance-conscious**:        Developers are informed through warnings about possible performance penalties, allowing them to decide when to optimize without being impeded by rigid safety rules. while still maintaining a high level of memory safety.

 ### Applications:
 - **Systems programming**:  Designed to work efficiently at the low level, close to hardware, while giving developers the freedom.
 - **Game development**:     Provides the tools necessary for fast, real-time performance in complex applications.
 - **AI development**:       Efficient enough for resource-intensive tasks like machine learning and artificial intelligence.

-## Syntax Examples

 ### Error Reporting
 Helix provides detailed and informative error messages to help with debugging: